mercedes-benz/sechub/docs/index.md

 - infrastructure scanners
 - ... maybe more in future

-by just using one simple API/client
+by just using one simple API/client.

-You find the sources, issue tracker and more at [gitHub ](https://github.com/Daimler/sechub)
+You find the sources, issue tracker and more at [GitHub ](https://github.com/Daimler/sechub).

 ## License